SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 ![simple-mail](/assets/images/2022/2022-08-16-1.png)

-To make it more advanced you can also send a html file, if you like to make pretty e-mails :)
+To make it more advanced you can also send a html file, in my case I'll use a html template file with some placeholders which we'll search and replace during runtime and using the information passed down by the message.
-Simply change the change the content-type to "text/html" when posting to the output binding.
+Simply change the change the content-type to "text/html" when posting to the output binding, if you like pretty mails :)

 ![html-mail](/assets/images/2022/2022-08-16-2.png)